Estimation of the long-run variance of nonlinear time series with an application to change point analysis: Introduction

 where $g$ can be a fairly general function.
 Among them, the {\em Physical or Functional Dependence} and the {\em Approximability} have gained particular popularity and have been used in dozens of publications.
 Physical dependence was introduced by \citet{wu:2005b} and studied or assumed in \citet{Wu2010}, \citet{Liu:probability:2013}, \citet{zhou:2013}, \citet{zhang2017asymptotic}, \citet{dette:kokot:volgushev:2020} and \citet{vandelft:2020}, among many others.
 Approximability was also used in a large number of papers, for example, in \citet{aue:hormann:horvath:reimherr:2009}, \citet{hormann:kokoszka:2010}, \citet{berkes:horvath:rice:2013}, \citet{horvath:kokoszka:reeder:2013}, \citet{horvath:kokoszka:rice:2014}, \citet{kokoszka:miao:zhang:2015}, \citet{zhang:2016}, \citet{bardsley:2017} and \citet{horvath:kokoszka:lu:2024}.

 Estimation of the spectral density function, which includes estimation of the long-run variance (LRV), is a key problem in time series analysis that has been studied for several decades.
-Specialized to the estimation of the LRV, the lag window estimator,
+The LRV of a scalar time series is introduced in most time series textbooks, e.g.\ in \citet{hamilton:1994}.
+Multivariate, high-dimensional and functional analogs of the long-run variance have been extensively investigated.
+The contributions of \citet{wu:xiao:2012}, \citet{berkes:horvath:rice:2016}, \citet{chan:2022} and \citet{baek:duker:pipiras:2023}, among many others, provide many references. \citet{mcelroy:politis:2024} explain why estimation of the spectral density at frequencies near zero requires care and propose effective solutions.